malk/malk.github.com/source/_posts/2012-10-31-what-is-an-elastic-datastore.markdown

 ### So, when is a datastore elastic?

 When it shows, in any form, a high degree of *elasticity*.
-Here are some common examples:
+Some common examples:

 #### Scaling up and down